 Hunters: Help Control Coyotes and Save Our Deer!

-Coyotes first appeared in SC about 30 years ago and continue to expand greatly in numbers.
+Coyotes first appeared in SC about 45 years ago and can be found in all 46 counties.
 Coyotes are negatively impacting our official State Animal, the White-tailed deer, by preying heavily on deer fawns.

 The Coyote Facts